James Stellini

 Family

-Lina Felicia Azzopardi b.
+Lina Azzopardi b.
 24 Jun 1947

 Children

 Joseph P. Agius was born on 9 March 1945 in Rabat, Malta.
-He married Lina Felicia Azzopardi, daughter of Emanuel G. Azzopardi and Mary Vella, on 28 January 1967 at San Francisco, CA, USA; also March 18, 1967.
+He married Lina Azzopardi, daughter of Emanuel G. Azzopardi and Mary Vella, on 28 January 1967 at San Francisco, CA, USA; also March 18, 1967.

 Joseph P. Agius was naturalized on 17 February 1954.
 He was living in 1996 in San Bruno, CA, USA.
 He was a member of the Maltese American Social Club in 1996.
-He and Lina Felicia Azzopardi were living in 2019 in 127 Cypress Ave, San Bruno, CA, USA.
+He and Lina Azzopardi were living in 2019 in 127 Cypress Ave, San Bruno, CA, USA.

-Carmello Agius
+Charles Agius

-M, #7533, b. circa 1922, d.
+M, #7533, b.
+28 January 1922, d.
 30 October 1984

 Father(?)
 Agius